 Food addiction is a very real problem in today’s society.
-For example, have you ever tried to give up cheese only to cave after a few days because your cravings just got the best of you?
+For example, have you ever tried to give up dairy only to cave after a few days because your cheese cravings just got the best of you?

 It turns out, it can feel like you have a cheese addiction because cheese is an addictive food — it’s essentially dairy crack cocaine.
 And you’re certainly not alone in your love for cheese; the average American eats 23 pounds of cheese a year.
-That’s three times more than the amount of cheese we ate in the 1970s.
+And consider that’s three times the amount of cheese consumption in the 1970s, it’s getting worse.

 This is all thanks to the dairy proteins inside cheese.
-Cheese and other milk products have a protein called casein.
-When casein is digested it releases opioid compounds, called casamorphins.
-According to Dr. Neil Barnard, founder and president of the Physicians Committee for Responsible Medicine (PCRM),“casomorphins attach to the brain's opiate receptors to cause a calming effect in much the same way heroin and morphine do.”
+Cheese and other milk products contain a protein called casein.
+When casein is digested it releases opioid compounds.
+According to Dr. Neil Barnard, founder, and president of the Physicians Committee for Responsible Medicine (PCRM),“[Dairy opioids] attach to the brain's opiate receptors to cause a calming effect in much the same way heroin and morphine do.”

 Why would these opioid compounds occur naturally in milk?
 Barnard researched and wrote all about it in his book, The Cheese Trap: How Breaking a Surprising Addiction Will Help You Lose Weight, Gain Energy, and Get Healthy.
-He explains, “imagine if a calf did not want to nurse.
+He explains, “Imagine if a calf did not want to nurse.
 Or if a human baby was not interested in nursing.
 They would not do very well.
 So, along with protein, fat, sugar, and a sprinkling of hormones, milk contains opiates that reward the baby for nursing.”
 Simply put, these opiates, called casomorphins, are highly addictive, so the analogy of “dairy crack” is more than figurative.

-How much casein is really in cheese?
-Barnard says, “a cup of milk contains about 7.7 grams of protein, 80 percent of which is casein, more or less.
+How much casein/casomorphin is really in cheese?
+Barnard says, “A cup of milk contains about 7.7 grams of protein, 80 percent of which is casein, more or less.
 Turning it into Cheddar cheese multiplies the protein content seven-fold, to 56 grams.
 It is the most concentrated form of casein in any food in the grocery store.”
-Yikes.

 Too much casein has also been linked to certain types of cancer.